grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Running...
 Ok, it is false.
 By the way, do you always use such silly values to make Statements false?

 **Johnny:** Hahaha, no, I just did it to emphasize the point.
 Normally, I would write `return "";` or something similarly simple.
-Now we can evaluate the Statement and see it evaluate to false.
-Now we are sure that we have not yet implemented what is required for the Statement to be true.
+Now we can evaluate the Statement and see it turn false.
+Hence, we're sure that we have not yet implemented what is required for the Statement to be true.

 **Benjamin:** I think I get it.
 For now, the Statement shows that we do not have something we need and gives us a reason to add this "thing".
 When we do so, this Statement will show that we do have what we need.
 So what do we do now?